Zero-sum partitions of Abelian groups of order $2^n$: Introduction

 \subsection{Related work and applications}

-$x$-Zero-Sum Partition Property of groups can be applied in magic- and antimagic-type labelings of graphs\footnote{For standard terms and notation in graph theory, the reader is referred to the textbook by Diestel~\cite{Diestel}.
-For an introduction to magic- and antimagic-type labelings, the reader is referred to the monograph by Ba{\v{c}}a et al. \cite{BMRS}.}.
+$x$-Zero-Sum Partition Property of groups can be applied in magic- and anti-magic-type labelings of graphs\footnote{For standard terms and notations in graph theory, the reader is referred to the textbook by \citet{Diestel}.
+For an introduction to magic- and anti-magic-type labelings, the reader is referred to the monograph by \citet{BMRS}.}.
 Generally speaking, such a labeling of a graph $G=(V,E)$ is a mapping from only $V$ or $E$, or their union $V\cup E$, to a set of labels, which most often is a set of integers or elements of a group.
 Then the weight of a graph element is typically the sum of labels of the adjacent or incident elements of one or both types.
-When the weight of all elements is required to be equal, then we speak of a magic-type labeling; when the weights should be all different, then we speak of an antimagic-type labeling.
-Probably the best known problem in this area is the {\em anti-magic conjecture} by Hartsfield and Ringel~\cite{HR}, which claims that the edges of every graph except $K_2$ can be labeled bijectively with integers $1, 2, \dots, |E|$ so that the weight of each vertex is unique.
+When the weight of all elements is required to be equal, then we speak of a magic-type labeling; when the weights should be all different, then we speak of an anti-magic-type labeling.
+Probably the best known problem in this area is the {\em anti-magic conjecture} by \citet{HR}, which claims that the edges of every graph except $K_2$ can be labeled bijectively with integers $1, 2, \dots, |E|$ so that the weight of every vertex is unique.
 This conjecture is still open.

 It is easy to check, by the Pigeonhole Principle, that in any simple graph $G$ there exist two vertices of the same degree.
-The situation changes if we consider an edge labeling $f:E(G)\rightarrow \{1, \ldots, k\}$ (notice that the labels do not have to be distinct) and calculate the so-called \textit{weighted degree} of each vertex $v$ as the sum of labels of all the edges incident to $v$.
-The labeling $f$ is called \textit{irregular} if the weighted degrees of all the vertices are unique (so it is an anti-magic type labelling).
-The smallest value of $k$ that allows some irregular labeling is called the \textit{irregularity strength of $G$} and is denoted by $s(G)$.
-The problem of finding $s(G)$ was introduced by Chartrand et al. in \cite{ref_ChaJacLehOelRuiSab1} and investigated by numerous authors \cite{ref_AigTri2,ref_AmaTog,ref_KalKarPfe1}.
+The situation changes if we consider an edge labeling $f:E(G)\rightarrow \{1, \ldots, k\}$ (Note that the labels do not have to be distinct) and calculate the so-called \textit{weighted degree} of every vertex $v$ as the sum of labels of all the edges incident to $v$.
+The labeling $f$ is called \textit{irregular} if the weighted degrees of all the vertices are unique (so it is an anti-magic-type labeling).
+The smallest value of $k$ that allows some irregular labeling is called the \textit{irregularity strength of $G$} and denoted by $s(G)$.
+The problem of finding $s(G)$ was introduced by \citet{ref:ChaJacLehOelRuiSab1} and investigated by numerous authors \citep{ref:AigTri2,ref:AmaTog,ref:KalKarPfe1}.